slotdawg/ts2020/peer/peer.rst

 - Peer can replicate files from Nutanix Files and other NAS platforms into Nutanix Objects with optional snapshot capabilities for point-in-time recovery.
 All objects are in a transparent format that can be immediately used by other apps and services.

-- Peer tools for analyzing existing file servers to help with resource planning, optimization, and migration.
+- Peer offers tools for analyzing existing file servers to help with resource planning, optimization, and minimally disruptive migrations.